For a 40-year-old person with cheap health insurance in Colorado average price in 2022 is $383.

 Colorado’s Lowest Cost Health Insurance With Low Out-of-Pocket Maximums

 A plan with a low out-of-pocket limit may be a good fit for your needs if your medical costs are higher than those of the average customer.
-You’ll have to pay higher monthly premiums, but your out-of-pocket expenses are likely to be high due to frequent doctor visits or repeated prescription drug purchases; your maximum will be reached sooner.
+You’ll have to pay higher monthly premiums, but your out-of-pocket expenses are likely to be high due to frequent doctor visits or repeated prescription drug purchases for medical coverage you can choose specialist within your network by choosing PPO health insurance plans which will not only give you options but also help you to save your money; your maximum will be reached sooner.
 It prompts your insurance company to start paying claims earlier.

 For this analysis, we focused on plans with out-of-pocket maximums under $4,250.
 However, all health insurance policies in Colorado include out-of-pocket maximums higher than this.
 Rocky Mountain Health’s Monument ONE Gold 2500 RX Copay is the least expensive health insurance option in Colorado, with a low out-of-pocket maximum.
 It boasts the lowest average monthly premium for a 40-year-old at $469 and the lowest out-of-pocket maximum at $5,000.